 A lower leg contusion is a blunt, crushing injury to the ankle, leg or foot which result to a break in the skin.
-Contusion causes to the skin and underlying soft tissues.
+Generally, a contusion causes to the skin and underlying soft tissues.
 Blood can seep out of the injured small vessels of blood or capillaries and accumulates in the surrounding tissues and develops black-and-blue marks underneath the skin.

 The leg contusion can be caused by a direct blow or trauma to the muscles and usually common in people playing soccer.
-A direct blow to the lower leg will result to internal bleeding.
+Furthermore, a direct blow to the lower leg will result to internal bleeding.
 This bleeding will result to leg spasm or cramps which causes pain.

 People performing manual labor or other physical active work or participating in high-impact sports are at a high risk of developing lower leg contusions.

 - At first, incapable of using the lower limb

 - In addition, bruising and swelling of the affected area

 - Lastly, the skin is warm and hard when touched

 - Take plenty of rest for fast healing of the condition.